Learn

-This glossary provides plain English definitions of the most commonly used terms in cosmetic injectable treatment, written by the team at Core Aesthetics in Oakleigh, Melbourne.
-It is intended as a reference resource for clients exploring or researching treatment options.
+This glossary provides plain English definitions of the most commonly used terms in aesthetic treatment, written by the team at Core Aesthetics in Oakleigh, Melbourne.

-The language of cosmetic injectable treatment can feel confusing, particularly for clients who are new to this area.
-This glossary provides plain English definitions of the terms most commonly used in discussions about anti wrinkle treatments, dermal filler and nonsurgical facial rejuvenation.
+The language of aesthetic treatment can feel confusing, particularly for clients who are new to this area.
+This glossary provides plain English definitions of the terms most commonly used in discussions about wrinkle treatments, facial volume treatment and nonsurgical facial rejuvenation.
 It is written by the team at Core Aesthetics in Oakleigh as an educational reference, not as medical advice.

 For personalised clinical advice, a consultation at Core Aesthetics is always the appropriate starting point.
 Book a consultation to discuss what may be appropriate for your individual situation.